FoilPHP/Foil/docs/FUNCTIONS/LOOP-HELPERS.md

 ## `walkIf()` / `wif()`

-`walkIf()` (alias `wif()`) is very similar to `walk()`, but it accepts a condition to run the loop: if given condition is a falsey value then the helper return nothing.
-Condition may be also passed as a callback whose returned value is used to choose if run the loop or not.
+`walkIf()` (alias `wif()`) is very similar to `walk()`, but it accepts a condition to run the loop: if given condition is a falsey value then the helper returns nothing.
+Condition may be also passed as a callback whose returned value is used to choose to run the loop or not.

 ```php
 // prints menu items as list items if $user['allowed'] template var is true